 WordPress is a flexible tool that can be used to create and display content of all kinds.
-This post explains how to restrict access to WordPress.
+This post explains various ways to restrict access to your WordPress website.
 Keep reading to learn how to lock down ANY piece of content, feature, or download you might have on your WordPress site.

 All of the instructions below assume that you are running the latest versions of WordPress, Paid Memberships Pro, and any other plugins mentioned.